Open Portal

 One of the most powerful features of the TradeSgnl backtesting system is the ability to take strategies developed in TradingView and enhance them with our advanced risk management features.
 Follow these steps to export your TradingView strategy results.

+Create a strategy in TradingView.
 You have several options for creating your trading strategy:

 • Pine Script — Develop a custom strategy using TradingView's Pine Script language.